-Producer Price Index for Wireless Telecommunications Carriers—NAICS 517210
+Producer Price Index for Wireless Telecommunications Carriers (NAICS 517312)

 In January 2012, the Bureau of Labor Statistics (BLS) introduced a new index for North American Industry Classification System (NAICS) 517210—Wireless telecommunications carriers, as part of the 2007 NAICS revision.
 Activities that had previously been covered in the Producer Price Index (PPI) for NAICS 517211—Paging and NAICS 517212—Cellular and other wireless carriers are included as separate indexes in the new PPI for the Wireless telecommunications industry.

-The data for Wireless telecommunications carriers—NAICS 517210, which dates back to June 1999, is available online through the BLS website and appears in table 5 of the monthly PPI Detailed Report.
+The data for Wireless telecommunications carriers—NAICS 517312, which dates back to June 1999, is available online through the BLS website and appears in the monthly PPI Detailed Report.

 The following services are covered: